 Conclusion

 Caregivers need to practice self-compassion and take care of themselves.
-It will keep them healthy, avoid burnout, and helps them provide better care of their elderly clients.
+It will keep them healthy, avoid burnout, and help them provide better care of their elderly clients.
 If you are working for an agency, make sure that you are regularly communicating with them to let them know if you are feeling stress and burnout, and make sure that your placements allow you a chance to take regular breaks for self-care.